 This post may contain affiliate links.
 Please read our disclosure policy.

-Feeling like something a little more exciting than your usual morning latte?
-Make your morning coffee extra special with a Dalgona Whipped Coffee.
-Whether you have it hot or cold, this will become the only way you’ll want your coffee.
+Craving something a little more exciting than your usual morning latte?
+This creamy, café-style treat is the perfect pick-me-up.
+Whether you serve it hot or cold, this viral dalgona coffee recipe will quickly become your new favorite way to enjoy coffee.

 Whipped dalgona coffee on top of a glass full of milk.